Mango and Roasted Butternut Squash Soup

 Butternut Squash is rich in dietary fibre, phytonutrients and antioxidants.

-Mango and Roasted Butternut Squash Soup is vegan and paleo.
+Mango Butternut Soup is vegan and paleo.

 What to do next